johanmoritz/heard-when-vue3/README.md

 - Get store and routing between paths in place
 - Squash some logic bugs
 - Add loading and error states where needed
+- CSS styling

 ## Our project file structure
 We only include description/purpose of the files in /src as the rest of them are only to do with configuration and running of the app.
 /firebase includes backend code which can be ignored in the scope of the course.

-**Ignore:** /assets, components/HelloWorld.vue, pages/About.vue, pages/Home.vue
+**Ignore following files:** /assets, components/HelloWorld.vue, pages/About.vue, pages/Home.vue

 **/auth/index.ts**
 - this is where the OAuth integration needed for connecting to Spotify API is set up.